 The short answer is anyone!
 But please take time to read the long answer too...

 Anyone who lives within the bounds of our parish may be married in our churches, by our minister.
 If you are resident outwith our parish but have a connection with the church, the minister may also agree to conduct your wedding.
 Every square inch of Scotland is served by a parish church, and it may be appropriate for you to ask the minister of your own parish first.
 Even people from outwith Scotland could have their wedding service within our church.
-If you are unsure or would like to check about whether you could be married in the church, please contact the interim moderator.
+If you are unsure or would like to check about whether you could be married in the church, please contact the minister.

 What are the legal requirements of marriage?